IMPACT Grant Program

 Evaluation Criteria

 Funding is available for general healthcare projects/programs that address any health issue or challenge.
+In addition, for 2025, funding is also available for projects/programs that focus on increasing patient access to orthopedic care in underserved areas and improving orthopedic-related patient outcomes.

 Preference will be given to: